-He certainly would not have known the voice of God as strongly as he did, and knowing the voice of God without doubt carried David through the most treacherous times during his kingship.
+He certainly would not have known the voice of God as strongly as he did, and knowing the voice of God, without doubt, carried David through the most treacherous times of his kingship.

 As he tended the fields, he did not plan on running for his life one day.
 As a sheepherder, he did not know his responsibility would extend over a kingdom.
-Yet, God knew, and God knew David needed to stay to himself for a while to develop qualities he most surely would need to carry out his purpose.
+Yet, God knew, and God knew David needed to stay to himself for a while to develop the qualities he most surely would need to carry out his purpose.

 Don’t battle the slow winter cold.
 Breathe it in.
-Not knowing God’s voice will only end in confusion, but knowing it will foster strength, loyalty, stability and commitment.
-He will be your wisdom, your comfort, and your peace when the next season comes.
+Not knowing God’s voice will only end in confusion, but knowing it will foster strength, loyalty, stability, and commitment.
+He will be your wisdom, comfort, and peace in the seasons ahead.